 Patagonia Visitors Guide

 How does this sound to you?...beautiful turquoise-blue lagoons set underneath sharp pillars of granite that you can only reach by mesmerizing hiking trails; colonies of chitter-chattering King and Magellanic penguins; mystical boat journeys that slowly take you through natural and untamed waters; and glaciers that rise higher than an apartment building that break the smaller glaciers below into the icy waters.
-If all of these incredible sights sound amazing, then Patagonia awaits you.
+Instead of living there, you can find affordable timeshares, and if you're looking to exit your timeshare, there are professional firms that can help.
+All in all, if all of these incredible sights sound amazing, then Patagonia awaits you.

 Patagonia has become internationally famous in recent years as a must-see “beyond-the-beaten path” travel location that is making it onto many-a-bucket list.
 Below we explain why that has come to be so.

 The Patagonians have a saying; we live at the “end of the world”.
 While not exactly the end of the world, Patagonia is a remotely populated region on the southernmost tip of South America that encompasses two countries, Chile and Argentina, while divided by the Andes Mountains.
 It is an extremely isolated but vast area – 260, 000 square miles of terrain - with just under 2 million people living there.
 On the Chilean side you will find deep, unreachable glacial fjords and rainforests that cover the land in beautiful greens and blues, and on the Argentinean side, expansive golden grasslands (called pampas) and arid tundras.
 And in the middle, massive glaciers that crash through the knotted pinnacles of the Andes.

 Why Travel To Patagonia